 Leasing your first car is an important decision for many new drivers and one that requires a lot of consideration.
 Alongside your ability to afford the monthly rentals, drivers also need to consider the running costs of the vehicle.
-Fuel costs, insurance rates and maintenance costs all add up so it’s important to consider all potential costs before picking your next new car.
+Fuel costs, insurance rates, road tax rates and maintenance costs all add up so it’s important to consider all potential costs before picking your next new car.

 To help keep running costs low, Nationwide Vehicle Contracts put together some simple top tips to help reduce the running costs of your vehicle as much as possible.